 President, Panamanian Society of Internal Medicine

-Dr. Castillo-Fernandez is an internal medicine physician and medical oncologist.
-He holds master of science degrees in science in clinical research-applied statistics, pharmacoeconomic and market access, and palliative care.
-Dr. Castillo-Fernandez serves as the Head of the Medical Oncology Service at the Instituto Oncológico Nacional and is a Professor of Medicine at the Universidad de Panamá.
-He is a Fellow of the American College of Physicians (FACP) and the President of the Panamanian Society of Internal Medicine.
+Dr. Castillo Fernández is an internal medicine physician and medical oncologist.
+He holds master of science degrees in clinical research and applied statistics, pharmacoeconomic and market access, and palliative care.
+Dr. Castillo Fernández serves as the Head of the Medical Oncology Service at the Instituto Oncológico Nacional and is a Professor of Medicine at the Universidad de Panamá.
+He is a Fellow of the American College of Physicians and the President of the Panamanian Society of Internal Medicine.

 Richard Češka